The map above illustrates the continuous pedestrian route on Northeast 52nd Street that is made possible by the sidewalk project.

 The project will create a continuous walkway, extending from Lake Washington Boulevard to 108th Avenue Northeast.
 It will establish a 12-foot, westbound lane for both cycling and driving and a five-foot eastbound bicycle lane.

-Kamins Construction is planning to complete the project by October 2017.
+Kamins Construction began the project in July and is planning to complete the project by October 2017.
 To achieve this, its crews will be working 10 hours a day, between 7 a.m. and 6 p.m., Monday through Thursday.
 Kamins' crews will be working some Fridays, as well.

 The sidewalk and bike lane provide more transportation choices to common destinations, such as Emerson High School and Northwest University along one of Kirkland's important east-to-west corridors.